3 min read28 June 2019

 Some debentures are redeemable, others are irredeemable.
 The former means that on a specific and agreed date, the borrower is legally bound to repay the debenture holder, or lender.
 This can be done in one lump sum or in instalments over an agreed period of time.
 An example of a redeemable debenture is a fixed term loan.

 On the other hand there are irredeemable debentures, which are also known as perpetual debentures.
 Under this kind of agreement there is no specific time of redemption, which means they continue until a company goes into the liquidation process.
 An example of this could be a business bank overdraft.

 If you're looking to borrow a relatively small sum with a business loan, you may not need to worry about debentures.

-Check out our summary of the top 10 business loans to see what's on offer.
+Check out our business loans page to see what's on offer.

 Abby Young-Powell is an award winning writer, reporter and editor.
 Having worked for The Guardian for over six years, she began her freelance career writing on subjects such as tech, women’s rights, education and social justice.
 She has also written The Telegraph, Huffington Post, The London Evening Standard and The Independent.